 - Cover the curry again and let it simmer down to your preferred thickness.
 Another five minutes or so should be just right.

 - Add the sugar (if using) and salt and pepper to taste.

-- Just before serving, pour in the rose water and sprinkle with the onion seeds and the chopped coriander.
+- Just before serving, pour in the rose water and sprinkle with the garam masala and the chopped coriander.

 I use the block coconut and thick coconut milk supplied by Cocofina.
 These products are the best I’ve found.
 Cocofina is a sponsor of my blog.
 You can find more information about them and their products here.